I change shapes just to hide in this place

 I didn’t know how to talk to her beyond a smile here and there.
-I swear that Asian lady was always the one to take my order.
+I swear that another worker was always the one to take my order.
 But finally she did.
 I didn’t say anything.

 Things happened when I was young that made me overly protective of my heart.
 It’s held me back and I’ve suffered.
 Unconscious choices I have made to protect it have blown up in my face.
 Introspection and hindsight has revealed what I have denied I was doing for the majority of my life.
 So now I fight my old patterns.
 I write the hard stuff, I make myself vulnerable because it’s the thing I want to do least.